 What is pesto

-Many other types of pestos are used in Italian cuisine, the most common being Red Pesto Palermitano made with fresh tomatoes or Pesto made with Arugula.
+Many other pestos are used in Italian cuisine, the most common being Red Pesto Palermitano made with fresh tomatoes, pistachio pesto or Arugula.

-Usually, Pesto is used as a pasta sauce, but it can be used also for bruschetta, over pizzas or with barbecued meat or fish.
+Pesto is usually a pasta sauce but can also be used for gnocchi, bruschetta, over pizzas, or with barbecued meat or fish.

 What is Trofie pasta